This blog post was originally published on Feb. 23, 2021, and has since been updated.

 They're typically administered in May at the end of a year of classroom instruction.
 Most schools that offer AP courses will administer AP exams on school grounds.
 Other students will need to visit an exam center to take their AP exams.

 The exams are written and graded by AP teachers and college professors on a scale of 1 to 5, with 5 being the highest.
-In 2020, the average score across all AP exams was 3.03, and more than 60% of all exams taken received a score of 3 or higher.
+In 2021, more than 60% of all exams taken received a score of 3 or higher.

 Wondering about the average score for a specific exam?
 This College Board chart shows how many students earned 1s, 2s, 3s, 4s and 5s for each AP subject.
-In 2020, the most difficult AP exam, as determined by the exam with the lowest percentage of students scoring a 5, was AP 3-D Art and Design (7.2%).
+In 2021, the most difficult AP exam, as determined by the exam with the lowest percentage of students scoring a 5, was AP English Literature and Composition (4.9%).

 You can take AP Exams even if your high school doesn't offer AP classes or you haven't taken the AP class that corresponds with the exam you wish to take.
 The first step in that process is to visit the College Board's AP Course Ledger to find a nearby high school that's authorized to offer AP exams.